jianheACM/CATChem/docs/developer-guide/core/configuration.md

-# Configuration System
+# Configuration System Developer Guide

 CATChem uses a flexible YAML-based configuration system that provides type-safe parameter management, validation, and hierarchical organization.
+Everything you need to know about the configuration system to develop, modify, and extend CATChem is described in this guide.

 ## Overview